mimozairtem/mimozairtem.github.io/_posts/2021-02-05-example-post.md

 ---
 layout: post
-title: Example post
+title: My Example Post
 ---

-In this post, I'll show how to create a helpful histogram of some synthetic data.
+In this post, I'll show how to create a helpful histogram of some synthetic data:)

+- bulleted lists
+- more list item

+1. Numbered
+2. Lists
+3. Another item

+**Bold** and *italic*

 ## Generate Synthetic Data